nmfs-opensci/CloudComputingSetup/README.md

 ## Using a Workstation

 **BACK UP YOUR WORK** and use the cloud workstations to run existing scripts, not to develop code.
-It is important to the community that we monitor usage for costs and be aware that these workstations automatically delete after 6 months of no use.
-High resource users, please see [Fisheries Cloud Program Section 4.0 High-Performance and Custom Workstations (FMC-Funded Option)](https://docs.google.com/document/d/1nziPdPULoRWOYQ9WKzISNUgJvANACvfYpFr1z3Ro2Bc/edit?tab=t.0#heading=h.65j2qoyirqa8): "The enterprise offering is designed to cover standard analytical needs.
-If your work requires high-cost, specialized resources, such as GPUs, larger machine types (beyond Large), or custom-developed images for specific program workflows, these resources are available, and treated as independent GCP projects, and billed according to the annual GCP cost recovery process."

-The optimal workflow for a workstation is to have a github repository with all the necessary code to run your process.
-Thus, the first step when opening a workstation should be connecting to Github.
+Hourly compute costs are incurred when the workstation has been "Started", so ensure that each workstation is "Stopped" when runs are complete and the computing session is no longer in use.
+Be aware that these workstations automatically delete after 6 months of no use.
+The optimal workflow for a workstation is to have a GitHub repository with all the necessary code to run your process.
+Thus, the first step when opening a workstation should be connecting to GitHub.

 ### Linking Workstation to GitHub